 Improve resale value

 Having smart chargers in place at your facility or office building could increase the long-term value of your assets.
 For example, businesses looking for space on a retail park might favor those with chargers for their customers.
-Or, for businesses looking to sell a commercial building, you might attract more buyers and a higher sale price thanks to your smart charging infrastructure.
+Or, for businesses looking to sell a commercial building, you might attract more buyers and a higher sale price thanks to your EV smart charging infrastructure.

 CURRENT has recently introduced a new billing solution that could also revolutionize how smart charging is paid for and managed.
 This allows charge point operators to set their pricing across a number of different business models and pay each location seamlessly.
 For facility managers, this same solution can be used to monitor income, process payments, offer add-ons, and adjust pricing